Hi.

 My past projects and advisory work include Fondation Beyeler Basel, Kunstmuseum Basel, Musée d’Orsay Paris, Suhrkamp Verlag, Kulturstiftung des Bundes, Deichtorhallen Hamburg, C/O Berlin, Highsnobiety, Goethe-Institut and the Herbert W. Franke Foundation.

-In recent years, I’ve spoken at international conferences and events such as Art Basel, re:publica, Ars Electronica, ZKM Karlsruhe, and The Photographers’ Gallery.
+In recent years, I’ve spoken at international conferences and institutions such as Art Basel, re:publica, Ars Electronica, ZKM Karlsruhe, and The Photographers’ Gallery.

 I am the curator and program lead of the objkt labs Residency, and I was the curation and program lead for Art on Tezos: Berlin.

-Writing for, among others, Monopol, Kunstforum, The AI Art Magazine, Numéro Berlin, Fräulein, Sleek, Photonews, and others.
+Writing for, among others, Monopol, Spike, Numéro Berlin, Fräulein, SLEEK, Kunstforum, The AI Art Magazine, Photonews, and more.

 Some of my most recent curated exhibitions include I’ve missed our conversations: On AI, Emotions, and Being Human, Virtually Yours: Your Body, Your Image at Schlachter 151 in Berlin; The Second-Guess: Body Anxiety in the Age of AI (co-curated with Margaret Murphy and Leah Schrager) at HEK Basel; LeeMullican.PCX at FeralFile; and Who Is Online?
 Game Art in the Age of Post-NFTism at HEK Basel; Jonas Lund’s solo exhibition Studio Visit.
 How To Make Art in the Age of Algorithms at Francisco Carolinum Linz, Art NFT Linz at Francisco Carolinum in Linz (with, among others, John Gerrard, Jonas Lund, Mitchell F. Chan, and Lynn Hershman Leeson); Tribute to Herbert W. Franke (co-curated with Susanne Päch), and Joachim Bosse: Diktat II – School of TikTok, Ernst Deutsch Theater, Hamburg.